2014 Upset Sale Conditions

 The Tax Claim Bureau will sell subject to existing tenancies and record liens.

-All properties sold are under and subject to entry fees as fixed by the Recorder of Deeds and Prothonotary of Blair County, which must be paid by the purchaser immediately after the purchase price is paid.
-In addition to the purchase price, the purchaser must pay the following: A $55.00 recording fee and the 2% realty transfer tax.
-The 2% realty transfer tax is 2% of the property's assessed valuation, as adjusted by the common level ratio factor (5.99% in 2012).
-Additionally, the recording deed fee must be paid by separate check; this can be a personal check.
-These 2 separate checks must be made payable to the Blair County Register & Recorder.
-Representatives will be available until 3:00 PM today to receipt your payment.
+All properties sold are under and subject to entry fees as fixed by the Recorder of Deeds of Blair County, which must be paid by the purchaser immediately after the purchase price is paid.
+In addition to the purchase price, the purchaser must pay the following: A $67.00 recording fee and the 2% realty transfer tax.
+The 2% realty transfer tax is 2% of the property's assessed valuation, as adjusted by the common level ratio factor (6.99% for July 1, 2014 to June 30, 2015).
+Both the recording deed fee and the transfer tax must be paid by TWO (2) separate Certified checks or money orders PAYABLE TO:

 For our purchaser information, we will need your name and address exactly as you would like it to appear on the deed and a telephone number in case we need to contact you with any questions.

-(Please note that we will not make any changes to the information provide to us on this form.
-So make sure it is EXACTLY how you want it on the deed)
+(Please note that we will NOT make any changes to the information provided to us on this form.
+So make sure it is EXACTLY how you want it on the deed.
+Also, if you are purchasing a property with another individual or company we will only accept payment from one entity.)

 All sales are subject to confirmation by the Court of Common Pleas of Blair County and will be submitted to said Court not later than sixty days after the date of the sale.
 All purchasers should refrain from making any improvements to the property for at least 30 days after the Courts have confirmed the Sale.